Pharmacopoeia

-A pharmacopoeia, pharmacopeia, or pharmacopoea (from the obsolete typography pharmacopœia, meaning "drug-making"), in its modern technical sense, is a book containing directions for the identification of compound medicines, and published by the authority of a government or a medical or pharmaceutical society.
+A pharmacopoeia, pharmacopeia, or pharmacopoea (or the typographically obsolete rendering, pharmacopœia), meaning "drug-making", in its modern technical sense, is a reference work containing directions for the identification of compound medicines.
+These are published or sanctioned by a government or a medical or pharmaceutical society, giving the work legal authority within a specified jurisdiction.
+In a broader sense it is a collection of pharmaceutical drug specifications.
+Descriptions of the individual preparations are called monographs.

-Descriptions of preparations are called monographs.
-In a broader sense it is a reference work for pharmaceutical drug specifications.
+There are national, supranational, and international pharmacopoeias.